Lemon chickpeas are classic Mediterranean comfort food.

 Make a DIY vegetable wash, rinse and wash the kale

 - Make a DIY vegetable wash, which is very simple to do: fill your kitchen sink with cold water.
 Add 2 tablespoons of baking soda and soak the kale for 15 minutes.
 Remember the longer you soak the more pesticides you get rid of.
 Wash the greens thoroughly and rinse under the faucet with cold water.2 tbsp baking soda, 2 handful fresh kale, chopped

 - In the last 10 minutes of cooking, remove the onions and bay leaves.
 To thicken the chickpeas and give them a wonderful creamy texture, use a Vitamix blender, combine 1 cup of cooked chickpeas and 1 cup of the chickpea broth and blend to a smooth consistency.
 Add this mixture back into the chickpeas, add the chopped kale, salt, and pepper.
-Simmer for a few minutes.1/2 tsp sea salt, 1/4 tsp freshly ground pepper
+Simmer for a few minutes.1/2 tsp sea salt, 1/4 tsp black pepper, ground

 Serve the chickpeas

 - Serve in a bowl, drizzle with extra virgin olive oil, and plenty of freshly squeezed lemon juice.
-Sprinkle with a pinch of Sumac and enjoy!1/2 cup extra-virgin olive oil, 2 Lemons, juiced, 1 tbsp sumac
+Sprinkle with a pinch of Sumac and enjoy!1/2 cup extra-virgin olive oil, 2 lemons, juiced, 1 tbsp sumac

 Nutrition information is calculated using an ingredient database and should be considered an estimate